 RULE 8.7.
 EXTENSION OF TRANSPORT PERMIT.
 A permittee may apply for an extension of the term of a transport permit granted under this Section 8.
-The District shall consider and grant or deny each application for extension of a transport permit in the same manner as is provided herein for the application for a permit.
+The District shall consider and grant or deny each application for extension of a transport permit consistent with Chapter 36.122, Texas Water Code.
+[Amended November 5, 2019]